NegiBaba/quiz-app/README.md

 Clone the repo using the link or GitHub CLI

-Install the dependencies and devDependencies and start the local server.
+Install the dependencies and devDependencies and start the local server and head to the given server link.

 ```sh
 cd quiz-app
 npm i
 npm start
 ```

-After the server has started add /quiz-app after localhost:PORT to modify it as given localhost:3000/quiz-app

 #### For production environments...